masives/sanity-to-wordpress/readme.md

    3. Have their content be written in [portable text](https://www.sanity.io/guides/introduction-to-portable-text)
    4. Have images moved along
    5. Have additional fields (seo, dates) moved along
-5. Save everything in ndjson file to be consumed by sanity-cli
+5. Save everything in ndjson file chunks to be consumed by sanity-cli

+Ndjson is split into chunks because sanity-cli will break if the resource is temporary unavailable.
+That way instead of retrying importing 300 documents + assets you do it only for current chunk.

 # Important notes